EverydayHealthLogo

 • Medical School: Jawaharlal Institute of Post Graduate Medicine Research, Pondicherry University

-Is Dr. Brodie board certified in Ophthalmologist?
+Is Dr. Brodie board certified as an Ophthalmologist?

 Yes, Dr. Scott Brodie, MD is board certified by the American Board of Ophthalmology , American Board of Ophthalmology since 1985